termsurf/base-book/text/dsls.md

-# Domain-Specific Languages (DSLs) in BaseLink
+# Domain-Specific Languages (DSLs) in BaseNote

 In the vast world of programming, the ability to communicate and express ideas effectively is paramount.
 As software systems grow in complexity and diversity, the demand for languages that cater to specific domains and provide tailored abstractions becomes increasingly apparent.
 This is where Domain-Specific Languages (DSLs) shine.
-BaseLink, with its inherent flexibility and support for creating custom DSLs, empowers developers to harness the true power of DSLs and build expressive, domain-specific solutions.
+BaseNote, with its inherent flexibility and support for creating custom DSLs, empowers developers to harness the true power of DSLs and build expressive, domain-specific solutions.